 Any more Chromebook questions?

-With September approaching, Chromebooks are on many family shopping lists.
+For work and school, Chromebooks are on many family shopping lists.
 They’re an attractive, affordable option that supports both in-classroom, and in-home learning.
 But not everyone is as familiar with these as they are with Windows laptops or MacBooks.
-This is the first post in a series I’m doing, covering some Chromebook basics to help anyone who’s still not sure what to expect.
-If you have any Chromebook questions, please feel free to leave them in the comments and I’ll try to answer them.
+So, if you have any Chromebook questions, please feel free to leave them in the comments and I’ll try to answer them.